genomicsclass/leanpub/manuscript/interactions_and_contrasts.md

 ![Diagram of the coefficients in the linear model.
 The green arrow indicates the Intercept term, which rises from zero to the mean of the reference group (here the 'pull' samples).
 The orange arrow indicates the difference between the push group and the pull group, which is negative in this example.
 The circles show the individual samples, jittered horizontally to avoid overplotting.](images/R/interactions_and_contrasts-tmp-spider_main_coef-1.png)

-### A Linear Model With Two Variables
+#### A linear model with two variables

-Now, we'll continue and examine the full dataset, including the observations from all leg pairs.
+Now we'll continue and examine the full dataset, including the observations from all leg pairs.
 In order to model both the leg pair differences and the push vs. pull difference, we need to include both terms in the formula.
 Let's see what kind of design matrix will be formed with two variables in the formula:

 ```r